 The Powder River Basin (PRB) covers an area of ~190km east to west and ~320km north to south in northeast Wyoming and southeast Montana.
 With 12 operating mines, the PRB accounts for ~50% of the thermal coal supply in the United States (US).

 The PRB is recognised as one of the lowest-cost coal-producing areas in the world, with mining costs ranging from US$5-15/t.
-PRB thermal coal is usually very low in ash and sulphur, and has a similar energy content to Indonesian export thermal coal, and therefore could attract a similar CIF price.
+PRB thermal coal is usually very low in ash and sulphur, and has a similar energy content to Indonesian export thermal coal.

 County Coal Limited (CCJ.ASX) is primarily focused on developing a North American bulk export solution that can be utilised for County’s U.S. coal projects, as well as other projects looking to export coal from the U.S. and Canada.

 Tel +61 2 9251 3007